 Peace Lodge is a must-see destination for any nature-minded traveler.
 The La Paz Waterfall Gardens at Peace Lodge is one of the most-visited ecological destinations in Costa Rica.
 There are few places in the country that manage to combine as many experiences as Peace Lodge has – including extensive hiking and amazing waterfalls.

-For birders, this area has an added significance – beside the birds that fly in the aviary and visit the hummingbird garden, Peace Lodge is also in a migration corridor that is used by hundreds of species as they head north or south in search of fruit-bearing trees.
+For birders, this area has an added significance – besides the birds that fly in the aviary and visit the hummingbird garden, Peace Lodge is also in a migration corridor that is used by hundreds of species as they head north or south in search of fruit-bearing trees.

 Must-See: the La Paz Aviary for Toucans & the Hummingbird Garden